-Before arrogance conquered the most dear character of ancient time and divine favor flied away from his shoulder, it had been 300 consecutive years the world was like an adorned bride and there were no sign of drought or starvation, no one ever heard of pain or death.
-Jam commanded demons to build him a throne and then demons carried the king on his marvelous throne from mount Damavand to Babylon within one day.
+Before arrogance conquered the dearest character of ancient time and divine favour flew away from his shoulder, it had been 300 consecutive years the world was like an adorned bride and there were no sign of drought or starvation, no one ever heard of pain or death.
+Jam commanded demons to build him a throne and then demons carried the king on his marvellous throne from mount Damavand to Babylon within one day.

 As winter leaves its white coat behind it, days are slowly getting longer, the air caresses the cheeks with a soft warmness, and green leaves dares to venture out of the soil.
 These are the signs that spring is coming, and with it, a whole new life is about to start.
 Here is the spirit of Nowruz, the Persian New Year and most beloved celebration in Iran.

-Even the United Nation have recognized these holidays in 2010 and the former American President Barack Obama used to address public wishes for the Persian New Year.
+Even the United Nations has recognized these holidays in 2010 and the former American President Barack Obama used to address public wishes for the Persian New Year.
 It showed that despite tensions, Nowruz's spirit is about being united and moving forward in the right direction.

 This is why people believe that whatever a person does on the day of Nowruz will affect the rest of the year, and are thus encouraged to spread kindness and love.

-No one knows exactly how far Nowruz dates back, however Avesta, the holy book of Zoroastrianism, which was born in Persia way before the advent of Islam did not mention about Nowruz and its rituals yet since the Achaemenian stone-reliefs show people of this era were well familliar to Nowruz, it may has roots in one of the world's oldest monotheist religions.
+No one knows exactly how far Nowruz dates back, however Avesta, the holy book of Zoroastrianism, which was born in Persia way before the advent of Islam did not mention about Nowruz and its rituals yet since the Achaemenian stone-reliefs show people of this era were well familiar to Nowruz, it may have roots in one of the world's oldest monotheist religions.

-Since time immemorial though, it's not kings but nature itself which has set the pace of the entrance in the New Year: Nowruz takes place at the exact moment of the vernal equinox, when the sun crosses the celestial equator from South to North.
-In 2019, it is then due for the 20th of March, at exactly 21:58 UTC.
+Since time immemorial though, it's not kings but nature itself thay has set the pace of the entrance in the New Year: Nowruz takes place at the exact moment of the vernal equinox when the sun crosses the celestial equator from South to North.
+In 2020, it is then due for the 20th of March, at exactly 7:19 AM in local time and 3:50 UTC.

 Of course, Iranian families start to get ready for the celebrations way before the D-Day.
 It's a joyful holidays time, comparable to Christmas and end-of-the-year celebrations in Western countries.
 About three weeks earlier, it is time to undertake a wide spring-cleaning: Not only for the sake of emptying one's closet but truly to get rid of all unnecessary things in the house and cleaning everything in the house from top to bottom.
 This ritual is called "Khane Tekani".
 Symbolically, it allows households to cleanse away the past.

 Each house also prepares its own "Haft Sin Table", one of the brightest symbols of Nowruz, an equivalent of the Christmas Tree and Nativity Scene for Christians.
-It consists of a table with seven ("haft" in Farsi) items whose name start with the letter "S" ("sin"), all of them carrying specific meanings in order to fulfill the wish of a happy New Year.
+It consists of a table with seven ("haft" in Farsi) items whose names start with the letter "S" ("sin"), all of them carrying specific meanings in order to fulfil the wish of a happy New Year.

 At the end of these delightful 13 days of sharing food, gifts, and joyful moments with family members come the Nowruz's last celebration and zenith: Sizdah Bedar, Nature's Day.

-On this day, Iranians hold large picnic outdoors, enjoying spring and nature at its best.
+On this day, Iranians hold large picnics outdoors, enjoying spring and nature at its best.
 It is the moment to collect the greenery of the Haft-Sin Table and discard them into running water.
-For three weeks now, the "sabzeh" have taken with them all the household's bad luck and sickness, and their released into nature is a way to ward off the evil's eye.
+For three weeks now, the "sabzeh" have taken with them all the household's bad luck and sickness, and they are released into nature to ward off the evil's eye.